 The Robinson-Patman Act amendments to the Clayton Act prohibit a seller from discriminating in price and promotional allowances and services in the sale of products of like grade and quality to purchasers competing in the sale of those products.

 Section 5 of the Federal Trade Commission Act supplements the Sherman Act by declaring unlawful unfair methods of competition in, or affecting, commerce.
-The Federal Trade Commission can define what constitutes an unfair method of competition and uses Section 5 to attack conduct which may not strictly come within the prohibitions of the antitrust laws, but which violates the spirit of those laws.
+The Federal Trade Commission can define what constitutes an unfair method of competition and uses Section 5 to attack conduct that may not strictly come within the prohibitions of the antitrust laws, but which violates the spirit of those laws.

 Many states have enacted antitrust and trade regulation laws similar to the federal laws, and which also may impact EMA’s activities.